YaleUniversity/azure-resourcegroup-runbook-logicapp/README.md

 ```

-An automation account contains an Azure Runas Account, an application service principal that is granted a `Contributor` role to the subscription.
+An automation account contains an Azure Runas Account.
+This account is an application service principal granted the `Contributor` role over the subscription containing the Azure Automation account.
+This role is assigned by default during its creation.

-Additionally, this runas account will require the `Owner` role assigned to it at the `resourcegroups` scope of the subscription since it will need to assign ownership of the resource group to the user.
+For this solution, this runas account will require additionally the `Owner` role assigned to it at the subscription scope.
+This highly privileged role is required, as the Runas Account  will require sufficient permissions over the subscription to assign  ownership of the resource groups to the user on whose behalf it creates a resource group.

-In the Azure Portal, creating an Azure Automation Account creates an Azure Runas Account.
-(Actually, it creates two accounts--each corresponding to Azure Resource Manager and Azure Classic.)

-Microsoft provides a convenient script [New-RunasAccount.ps1](https://docs.microsoft.com/en-us/azure/automation/manage-runas-account) that creates a new self-signed certificate, creates an application service principal associated witht he automatin account, creates an automation connection, and assignes the `Contributor` role to the service principal over a specified subscription.

-Because this script assumes a Windows server environment, it will not work with PowerShell Core (Dotnet Core).
-It will be necessary to use the Azure Portal.

-(**TODO**: Incorporate [SelfSignedCertificate](https://www.powershellgallery.com/packages/SelfSignedCertificate/0.0.4) module for pure CLI implementation.)

 Navigate to the Azure Portal page for the automation account **resourcegroup-automation** and select **Run as accounts** under **Account Settings**.
 Click on **Azure Run as Account**.